 Literary History is a highly recommended, open access forum which was chosen by the New York Public Library as one of the best 25 sources of academic articles and literary criticism for English and American authors of the 18th, 19th, and 20th century.

 Academy of American Poets features biographies of more than 500 poets with full-text poems, interviews, and audio/video options.
 Some poems are recorded performances by their authors.

 Studies in English Literature, 1550-1900 (Online, 1975-One year ago)

 All citations must be in Turabian or MLA.
-Information on proper citation in Turabian is available in the library using the Chicago Manual of Style found in Ref Z253 U69 2003.
-Online assistance in Turabian and MLA is available at OWL (Online Writing Lab).
+Information on proper citation in Turabian is available in the library collection and online at OWL (Online Writing Lab).